Food composition.

 Power training.

 You will notice while strength training, initially you make a lot of progress.
 You are adding weight quickly and all is going well.
 Soon you will be able to do just about anything!
-But this is not how strength training works.
-After a while you will start to feel fatigued, you may lose motivation to go to the gym or maybe your joints and muscles are starting to feel a bit “meh”.
+But this is not how strength training always works.
+After a while you will start to feel fatigued, the training you used to do no longer leads to new gains.
+You may lose motivation to go to the gym or maybe your joints and muscles are starting to feel a bit “meh”.
 This is your body telling you you should give it a rest.
 Just like we rest between training days which is essential to come back stronger than before we need to do the same after a few weeks of strength training.

 No one person is the same